Jose-Augusto-C-M/sam_to_json/README.md

-To load SAM doenload the description from the official SAM repository
+To load SAM download the description from the official SAM repository: https://github.com/facebookresearch/segment-anything/tree/main#model-checkpoints

 Model Checkpoints
 Three model versions of the model are available with different backbone sizes.
 These models can be instantiated by running